Careers & Skills

 The International Relations MA Program equips individuals with the skills needed to work in international organizations, globally-oriented national or local government agencies, nonprofit or non-governmental organizations, international business consulting, or to continue on to an academic career.
 Check out this virtual info session to learn more about careers in international relations.

-Our program is situated in the Department of Conflict Resolution, Human Security, and Global Governance, within a school of public policy.
+Our program is jointly offered by the Department of Political Science in the College of Liberal Arts, and the Department of Conflict Resolution, Human Security, and Global Governance in the McCormack Graduate School of Policy and Global Studies.
 This gives our students a unique, multidisciplinary perspective with which to approach the study of international politics.

 Some areas of strength within the program include:

 - The Study of International Organizations.
 Our faculty has extensive experience working in and alongside international organizations.
 Students can benefit from their expertise and personal familiarity with these important international actors.

 - International Environmental Politics.
 Students and faculty within our department have engaged directly in international environmental debates.
 Students can access resources at the Center for Governance and Sustainability and work with scholars dedicated to sustaining and preserving our global environment.

 - Conflict Resolution and Negotiation.
 Students interested in international diplomacy can draw from resources from our programs in conflict resolution, acquiring practitioner skills to bring to the study of international politics.

 - International Development and the Politics of the Global South.
 Our faculty and affiliates have both academic expertise and extensive field experience in the global south.
 Students also benefit from the resources of the Center for Peace, Democracy, and Development to further their practical skills in international development.